 - Clean your drone thoroughly with fresh water after use to remove any salt water or sand.

-Drone fishing is a relatively new form of angling and people are still trying to figure out the best strategies and techniques for catching more fish with them.
-If you are an experienced drone fisherman than we would love to hear your own advice that we can pass on to our readers in the comments below.
+Drone fishing is a relatively new form of angling and I am still trying to figure out the best strategies and techniques for catching more fish with them.
+If you are an experienced drone fisherman then I would love to hear your own advice that we can pass on to our readers in the comments below.
 We would love to share your wisdom with your audience.